dubarikalita/bucket-list-tracker/README.md

 # Bucket List Tracker 🚀

-A simple and powerful full-stack web application that lets users create, manage, and track their personal bucket list items — securely stored in the cloud.
+A full-stack web application that helps users create, manage, and track their personal bucket list items — securely stored in the cloud.

-This project is built using **React** for the frontend and **AWS Amplify** for authentication, backend, and hosting.
+This project uses **React** for the frontend and **AWS Amplify** for authentication, backend services, and hosting.

 ---